Disclaimer: This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Construction

-When making a tiered skirt, it’s basically going to be layered rectangles.
+This skirt was basically layered rectangles.
 You’ll sew them together at the sides, or at one side.

 Then you’ll gather the layers lengthwise.
 You can either run a basting stitch and gather, or use a serger.